 TC6a is constructed using the following method:

-● Place a single UTRA carrier in the middle of the maximum supported RF bandwidth.
+- Place a single UTRA carrier in the middle of the maximum Base Station RF Bandwidth.
 The carrier may be shifted maximum 100 kHz towards lower frequencies for BRFBW and MRFBW and towards higher frequencies for TRFBW to align with the channel raster.

 4.8.6.2 TC6b generation